xboxue/pixontrips/packages/web/posts/blogs/ottawa-wildlife-and-nature-photographer-rudy-pohl.md

-export const metadata = { title: "Ottawa wildlife and Nature photographer: Rudy Pohl", date: "2016-03-22", public: true, description: "Weather on Sunday March 20th was fabulous.
+export const metadata = { title: "Ottawa wildlife and Nature photographer: Rudy Pohl", date: "2016-03-22", public: true, thumbnail: "", description: "Weather on Sunday March 20th was fabulous.
 It was a bit cool but not enough to deter my temptation..." }

 Weather on Sunday March 20th was fabulous.
 It was a bit cool but not enough to deter my temptation to go out.